-50 x 40 area with 4 goals positioned on the corner of each base line with 2 each end as shown.
-2 teams, with at least 4 v 4, no more than 8 v 8, attempting to score in either of the 2 goals in a directional possession practice.
+This possession-based soccer drill takes place in a 50 x 40 area, with 4 mini goals positioned on the corner of each baseline with 2 at each end as shown.
+2 teams, with at least 4 players on each team, (no more than 8), attempt to create space to score in either of the 2 goals.

 Progression 1 | Wide Channels

 The attacking team must have a player in each wide channel to score.

 Progression 2 | Outside Floaters

 Players can bounce off target players on the outside, 1 touch finish, defenders drop further.

 Must get played through the central area, encouraging DFs to retract again (DF Decisions)

 Defensive Compactness | Sliding Together | Forcing Direction | Decision To Press | Quality in Possession.

 Extra - How to become a compact defensive unit